Understand your needs

-Imagine your kids playing with their dog when suddenly a voice starts talking to them from your pet camera.
-Or a stranger walks into your house instead of the close friend you just saw in your doorbell camera.
-These are real stories that happened to ordinary people, all thanks to hacked Ring devices.
+Imagine your kids playing with the dog when suddenly a voice starts speaking to them from your pet camera.
+Or a stranger walks into your house instead of the friend you just saw in your doorbell camera.
+These are real stories that happened to ordinary people, thanks to hacked Ring devices.
 Read on to learn more about them.

 Ring is an Amazon-owned home security company which offers smart security cameras and video doorbells.